Spring Garden Revival

 Seasonal Timing, Wildlife Protection & Weather Coordination for Easton's Climate Zone 6b

-- Winter (Dec–March): frozen ground minimizes soil compaction and wildlife disturbance
+• Winter (Dec–March): frozen ground minimizes soil compaction

-- Summer (May–August): avoid due to nesting birds and fire risk Monitor weather via NWS Boston/Norton or Albany; avoid work during high winds (20-25 mph), saturated soils, or extreme heat (>90°F).
-Conduct mandatory wildlife surveys before removal (April–August), and document protected species encounters.
-Coordinate with Mass Division of Fisheries & Wildlife for sensitive habitats.
+• Late Fall (Oct–Nov): after breeding, before freeze Avoid May–August due to nesting birds and fire risk.
+Monitor weather via NWS Boston/Norton or Albany; avoid work during high winds (20-25 mph), saturated soils, or extreme heat (>90°F).
+Red flag warnings and droughts require burning restrictions.
+Wildlife surveys are mandatory April–August.
+For environmental and wildlife coordination:

 Post-Removal Site Restoration & Stormwater Management in Compliance with Easton's MS4 Program